Editor’s Note: This article was originally published in Oct 2016 and has been updated with additional information and reposted in May 2023.

-Process engineers and facility managers using the SPM process in semiconductor fabrication have to make sure that the chemical ratio and temperature are maintained within safe limits and that the solution and wafers are contained safely in impervious baths.
-While the concentration may vary from 3 to 1 to a maximum of 7 to 1 and the temperature used may be as high as 140 degrees centigrade, once the solution operating values are chosen, the baths should be maintained at those concentration and temperature values to keep the strip rate uniform.
+Sulfuric acid in the SPM solution reacts with organic contaminants like photoresist and residue, while hydrogen peroxide oxidizes and removes inorganic contaminants like metal ions and particles from semiconductor wafers.
+This reaction generates heat which helps to accelerate cleaning.
+Process engineers using the SPM process in semiconductor manufacturing need to make sure that the chemical ratio and temperature are maintained within safe limits and that the solution and wafers are contained safely in impervious baths.
+During the process concentration levels may vary from 3 to 1 to a maximum of 7 to 1 and the temperature used may be as high as 140 degrees centigrade.
+When the solution operating values are chosen, the baths should be maintained at those concentration and temperature values to keep the strip rate uniform.

-Modutek’s wet benches support the SPM process with manual, semi-automatic and fully automatic versions.
-Wet Bench stations are available in a wide variety of configurations as well as in custom designs.
-The fully automated stations use Modutek’s in house software for automatic process execution with high accuracy, reliability and repeatability.
+Modutek provides manual, semi-automatic, and fully automatic wet bench systems that support the SPM clean process.
+Wet Bench systems are available in a wide variety of configurations as well as in custom designs.
+The fully automated stations use Modutek’s in-house software for automatic process execution with high accuracy, reliability, and repeatability.
 The semi-automated stations can achieve similar results with robotic controls at a lower cost.
 The manual stations have the same safety and process features without the cost of automation.

 Quartz Recirculating Baths

-To work well, the SPM solution has to be heated rapidly in a bath that can withstand high temperatures and that will not react with the aggressive chemicals.
-Heating has to be even and controlled within a narrow range.
-At high temperatures, hydrogen peroxide decomposes and the solution has to be spiked with more peroxide to maintain its concentration.
+To work well, the SPM solution must be heated rapidly in a bath that can withstand high temperatures and that will not react with aggressive chemicals.
+Heating must be even and controlled within a narrow range.
+At high temperatures, hydrogen peroxide decomposes and the solution must be spiked with more peroxide to maintain its concentration.

-Quartz recirculating baths fulfill these requirements.
-The quartz can be manufactured in a pure enough form to withstand the temperatures and corrosion while the recirculation allows tight control of concentration with the adding of chemicals as required.
+Quartz recirculating baths fulfill all these requirements.
+The quartz can be manufactured in a pure enough form to withstand the temperatures and corrosion while the recirculation allows tight control of concentration with the addition of chemicals as required.

 Modutek Series QFa Series Quartz Baths

-The quartz baths have an operating temperature range of 30 to 180 degrees centigrade and they feature a standard heat up rate of 2 degrees centigrade per minute.
-Operating temperature can be controlled to within plus/minus 1 degree centigrade and a liquid level sensor is available as an option.
+The quartz baths have an operating temperature range of 30 to 180 degrees centigrade and they feature a standard heat-up rate of 2 degrees centigrade per minute.
+The operating temperature can be controlled to within plus/minus 1-degree centigrade and a liquid level sensor is available as an option.

-Modutek’s wet bench stations and quartz baths are designed with low cost of ownership in mind while emphasizing features that reduce errors and improve reliability.
-Semiconductor manufacturers can achieve higher throughput and better output quality using the SPM process on the Modutek units.
-If you want a free consultation or quote on using quartz baths to support your wafer cleaning processes, call Modutek or email Modutek@modutek.com.
+Modutek’s wet benches and quartz baths are designed with low cost of ownership in mind while emphasizing features that reduce errors and improve reliability.
+Semiconductor manufacturers using the SPM process can achieve higher throughput and better output quality using Modutek’s equipment.
+Contact Modutek for a free consultation or quote on wet bench equipment to support your wafer cleaning processes.